-3.6 CYBER SECURITY
+3.6 Cyber security

-Content Additional information Define the term cyber security and be able to describe the main purposes of cyber security.
-Students should know that cyber security consists of the processes, practices and technologies designed to protect networks, computers, programs and data from attack, damage or unauthorised access.
+Content Additional information Define the term cyber security and be able to describe Students should know that cyber security consists of the main purposes of cyber security. the processes, practices and technologies designed to protect networks, computers, programs and data from attack, damage or unauthorised access.

-3.6.1 CYBER SECURITY THREATS
+3.6.1 Cyber security threats

 Content Additional information

 Understand and be able to explain the following cyber security threats:

 social engineering techniques

 malicious code

-• weak and default passwords
+weak and default passwords

 misconfigured access rights

-• removable media
+removable media

-• unpatched and/or outdated software.
+unpatched and/or outdated software.

 Explain what penetration testing is and what it is used for.
 Penetration testing is the process of attempting to gain access to resources without knowledge of usernames, passwords and other normal means of access.

-Students should understand that the aim of a white- box penetration test is to simulate a malicious insider who has knowledge of and possibly basic credentials for the target system.
+Students should understand the following two types of penetration testing:

+when the person or team testing the system has knowledge of and possibly basic credentials for the target system, simulating an attack from inside the system (a malicious insider).

-Students should understand that the aim of a black- box penetration test is to simulate an external hacking or cyber warfare attack.
+when the person or team testing the system has no knowledge of any credentials for the target system, simulating an attack from outside the system (an external attack).